(Indian, Pakistani deep-fried potato pastries)

 - Return the wrapper dough to a lightly floured work surface and roll it into a long rope.
 Divide the dough into 16 pieces and roll each piece into a 6-inch circle.
 Cut each circle in half.

 - Bring the cut sides of each 1/2-circle together to form a cone.
 Moisten the edges with a little water and seal well with your fingers.
 Put about 2 tablespoons of filling into each cone.
 Fold down the of the wrapper dough and seal again with a little water.
 Repeat with the rest of the dough and filling and set the samosas on a baking sheet to dry, uncovered, for about 30 minutes.

-- Heat the oil in a deep fryer or about 1 1/2 inches in a deep pot to 360°.
+- Heat the oil to 360°F in a deep fryer, or about 2 inches in a deep pot.
 Deep fry the samosas in small batches until browned on all sides and heated through.
 Serve with imli chatni or lemon wedges.

-- Other versions of samosas contain vegetables or meat.
+- Filling: Other versions of samosas contain vegetables or meat.
 You can cut down on the amount of potatoes and add cooked and spiced ground lamb or beef.
 Diced, cooked carrots or sautéed cabbage are also nice.
+Diced pumpkin is good too.
 Use your imagination and whatever you have in the fridge.

-- Saute some minced green chile with the onion if you would like a little heat in your samosas.
-Other possible filling additions include garam masala, cuminseed and amchoor (dried mango powder).
+- Seasoning: Saute some minced green chile with the onion if you would like a little heat in your samosas.
+Other possible seasonings include garam masala, cuminseed and amchoor (dried mango powder).

 - Baking: Many people prefer to bake their samosas (in a 350°F oven for 30 to 40 minutes) instead of frying them.